Open Letter

 Eirliani Abdul Rahman, Minderoo Centre for Technology & Democracy, the University of Cambridge, United Kingdom

-Damian Trilling, Vrije Universiteit Amsterdam, the Netherlands
+Damian Trilling, Vrije Universiteit Amsterdam, The Netherlands

 Anna-Theresa Mayer, Weizenbaum Institute, Germany